 Absolutely not.
 Because the results in placebo controlled trials are not impressive, some may think the effects are all in the mind.
-But what the data from clinical trials shows is that a surprising number of people with psychosis do better off medication or therapy than has often been thought.
+But what the data from clinical trials shows is that a surprising number of us with psychosis can do better off medication or therapy than has often been thought.

-If the question in these trials had been do antipsychotics tranquilize, the answer would have been clear-cut.
+If the question in these trials had been do antipsychotics tranquilize, the answer would have been clearcut.
 They unequivocally do.

-It may make sense to take the risks linked to treatment if the patient is getting a clear benefit from the treatment.
+It may make sense to take the risks of treatment if you are getting a clear benefit from the drug you are on.
 But what the trials show is that many doctors when they see a patient improve on treatment assume that it is the treatment that has produced the benefit - without asking the patient whether they can detect anything useful the treatment is doing.
-If there are side effects in contrast they attribute these to the illness rather than the pill.
+In contrast if there are side effects they attribute these to the illness rather than the pill.